neurologic/Comparative-Animal-Behavior/observation-and-analysis/observation.md

 ***Q6: Are you going to include or exclude the time spent 'out of sight' and/or 'other' in the activity budget calculation?
 Justify your choice.***

 ***Q7: Calculate the activity budget from your own data and then collect everybody's results on the same plot (using paper and pen/pencil/whatever).
 Indicate data from different group members using different symbols for the data points.
-Hand in your graph at end of class (you can then leave the response to this one blank on your gradescope submission)***
+Hand in your graph at end of class.***